brrandonkim/cse15l-lab-reports/report1.md

 2. **(Windows only)** You must install `git` if you are a Windows user.
 If you are using Mac you may skip to the next step.
 Click this link to download git: [Git for Windows](https://gitforwindows.org/)
 3. Once installed, follow these upcoming steps to set your default terminal to use the newly-installed `git bash` in Visual Studio Code:
   * Click this link to use git bash: [Git Bash Tutorial](https://stackoverflow.com/a/50527994)
   * Then, to use `ssh`, open a terminal in VScode.
-(Mac Users: Look at the top of the screen and click *View* → *Terminal.* Windows Users: Terminal → New Terminal menu option).
+(Mac Users: Look at the top of the screen and click View → Terminal.
+Windows Users: Terminal → New Terminal menu option).
 It should look like this, but with the `xx` replaced by the letters in your course-specific account.
-  `$ ssh cs15lsp23zz@ieng6.ucsd.edu`
+  `$ ssh cs15lsp23xx@ieng6.ucsd.edu`
   * Since this is the first time you’ve connected to this server, you will get a message like this:
 ```
-# ⤇ ssh cs15lsp23zz@ieng6.ucsd.edu
+⤇ ssh cs15lsp23zz@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?